Panorama Therapy | Miranda Nadeau Ph.D., Psychologist

 • Can I meet the deeper need myself, or do I need support?

-Finally you’ll want to apply this new knowledge, as your attention and care help to digest your feelings.
-Understanding your emotions will allow you to respond to yourself thoughtfully and with self-kindness, rather than knee-jerk reactivity.
+Finally, apply what you’ve learned.
+Your attention and care help digest the feeling.
+Understanding your emotions allows you to respond to yourself with intention rather than reactivity.
 Consider:

-• What is my first impulse or reaction to these feelings?
+• What is my first impulse here?
+Is it helpful?

-• How can I help myself access what I need most, whether acceptance, reassurance, comfort, safety, affirmation, time, or something else?
+• How can I access what I need most, whether acceptance, reassurance, comfort, safety, affirmation, time, or something else?

-• Would this action support my goals, or is there a better way I can respond to support my needs?
+• Would this action support my goals, or is there a better way to respond?

-By thoughtfully addressing your inner needs, you gain the freedom to act in ways that support you, rather than prolonging the pain.
-Welcoming your feelings in this mindful way, they tend to lose their power.
+By attending to your inner needs directly, you gain room to act in ways that support you rather than prolong the pain.
+Welcomed rather than avoided, feelings tend to lose their grip.

-Just notice as the emotions, sensations, or thoughts shift within you, in whatever way they change, and thank yourself for taking good care.
+Just notice as emotions, sensations, or thoughts shift within you, in whatever way they change.

 Leave a Reply